grafana/writers-toolkit/docs/sources/write/reuse-content/_index.md

 - You have no control over the content.

-  If the definitive content changes, your link may become out of date.
+  If the definitive content changes, your link may need to be updated.

 ### Share chunks of content